Sarath1729-2002/Sarath1729-2002/README.md

 - 👋 Hi, I’m Sarath
-- 👀 I’m interested in all things realted to AI, Machinne Learning, Deep Learning, Cyber Security, Qunatum Computing, Blockchain and Web Development
+- 👀 I’m interested in all things realted to AI, Machine Learning, Deep Learning, Reinforcent Learning and Quantum Computing
 - 🌱 I’m currently enrolled in BTech in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning at VIT Chennai
-- 💞️ I’m looking to collaborate on any applicaitons related to  cyber security and/or AI
+- 💞️ I’m looking to collaborate on anything related to AI
 - 📫 You can reach me at csarathkrishna@gmail.com

 <!---